 It was through the Hibernians that I became really interested in Irish history.
-I was appointed the historian for the Patrick Pearse Division here in Columbus.
+I was appointed the historian for the Patrick Pearse Division (of the Ancient Order of Hibernians) here in Columbus.
 I must have been successful at that because in 1996, I was appointed AOH State Historian.
 Thanks to the support of succeeding AOH State Presidents, I have continued to be reappointed to that position.

 I hope my history articles have educated the readers about the variety and complexity of Irish history.
 Most importantly, I try each month to tell a story about a person, place or event in Irish history; illuminating them and explaining why it is so important for us to know our history.

 Your research and writing isn’t limited to Irish history, what else are you doing?